-- Lower the heat to medium, add the sliced onions.
-Add another tablespoon of oil, if needed, and sauté until they are light golden, about 10 minutes.
+- Lower the heat to medium*, add the sliced onions.
+Add another tablespoon of oil, if needed, and sauté until they are lightly golden, about 10 minutes.
 Add the cubed tomatoes.
 Cook until the tomatoes soften, about 5 minutes.
 Add the remaining salt, cumin seeds and spice powders (coriander, cumin, turmeric and red chili).
 Mix well and add the fried okra and green chili.
 Sauté for a minute or two.

 - Lower the heat to the lowest setting and let the okra simmer for about 5 minutes, stirring occasionally.
-Make sure not to stir too much or overcook it so the okra retains its juicy flavor.
+Make sure not to overcook it so the okra retains its juicy flavor.
 Garnish with cilantro, and squeeze a just a bit of lemon, if desired.

 - Serve with roti, naan or any other bread.